 It is important to begin the accommodation process as early as possible once you have your FPF course schedule finalized to ensure that DSP can coordinate support services as necessary.
 Services might include assistive technology, note-takers, extended or distraction-free test-taking, a reduced course load or other accommodations.

-Visit dsp.berkeley.edu for more information and click on "Apply for Services" to apply as a new student.
+Visit dsp.berkeley.edu for more information and click on "New Students" tab to apply as a new student.